Why opt for the Debye Institute for Nanomaterials Science?

 Opportunities for other students

-Performing a research project is a compulsory part of the Bachelor programme of Utrecht University at the final part of every academic year.
-While for the first- and second-year the projects are relatively short and are mostly aimed on getting students acquainted with the research work in different groups, the third-year bachelor students spend about 3 months (15 ECTS) to perform an independent study under supervision of a PhD student, a postdoc or a faculty.
+Performing a research project is a compulsory part of the Bachelor's programme of Utrecht University at the final part of every academic year.
+While for the first- and second-year the projects are relatively short and are mostly aimed on getting students acquainted with the research work in different groups, the third-year bachelor students spend about 3 months (15 ECTS) to perform an independent study under supervision of a PhD candidate, a postdoc or a faculty.
 Every year many Bachelor students join the groups within the Debye Institute.

 Also students of other Masters’ programmes such as Science & Education and Science & Business Management perform their thesis research projects within the Debye Institute.
-Usually these projects are shorter (30 ECTS) than those of the Master programme Nanomaterials: Chemistry & Physics (60 ECTS).

-The institute welcomes a large number of guests from all over the world, visiting the institute for periods ranging from a few days to a year (sabbatical)
+The institute welcomes a large number of guests from all over the world, visiting the institute for periods ranging from a few days to a year (sabbatical).